For Years, Khan Carried the Weight of Healing — Now It’s Our Turn to Care for Him.

-Because when you support one horse, you change many lives.
+Because when you care for one horse, you care for every life they touch.

 Adopt a Horse